illusivedeveloper/terraform-services/infrastructure/aws_resources/README.md

 }
 ```
 # Additional Input parameters
-Additional input parameters can be added to main.tf file.
+Additional input parameters can be added to "main.tf" file.
 The can be found here: [EC2 Instance Inputs](https://github.com/terraform-aws-modules/terraform-aws-ec2-instance#inputs)